 While Indy does not receive or process any payments on your behalf, it facilitates the process and will be highly useful for streamlining your freelancing job.

 It is important to note that you have to pay a monthly fee to enjoy Indy's many services.
-But, they also have a free basic plan that allows you to send a couple of proposals and Invoices.
-Their paid package starts at $4.49/month for annual billing and $9/month for monthly billing.
+But, they also have a Free plan that gives you free unlimited access to all the basic tools.
+Their paid package starts at $9/month for annual billing and $12/month for monthly billing.

 PayPal is popular because it is fast and reliable.
 Most transactions are executed instantly to ensure you never have to wait for lengthy payment processing.
 Receiving money via PayPal is also easy as you only need to set up and verify your PayPal account.